-The presence of these writings, some as old as 4000 years, suggests the presenc0e of a civilisation in Tanthirimale older than the Buddhist civilisation introduced by Arahanth Mahinda.
+The presence of these writings, some as old as 4,000 years, suggests the presence of a civilization in Tanthirimale older than the Buddhist civilization introduced by Arahanth Mahinda.

 Thanthirimale monastery could be reached by two ways.
 The first is through Anuradhapura-Mahavillachchiya road.
-Take the Sri Wimalagnana road and after travelling nearly 20 km you could reach Tanthirimale Raja Maha Viharaya.
+Take the Sri Wimalagnana road and after travelling nearly 20 km you can reach Tanthirimale Raja Maha Viharaya.
 The second road is on the Madavachchiya-Mannar route.
-Turn left from Gajasingha Pura and crossing Malawattu Oya reach Tanthirimale Raja Maha Viharaya.
+Turn left from Gajasingha Pura and cross Malawattu Oya to reach Tanthirimale Raja Maha Viharaya.

 Map of Thanthirimale Rajamaha Viharaya